joshiakshit/joshiakshit/README.md

 # What I'm Currently Learning

-Right now, I'm focused on finishing my e-commerce project, so I'm not exploring any new topics at the moment.
+I'm not exploring any new topics at the moment.
 However, once it's completed, I plan to deepen my knowledge of Java, as I’ve already mastered the basics.

 # Collaboration Interests